TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Introduction

 \section{Introduction}

-Over the last few decades, the study of exoplanetary atmospheres though transmission spectroscopy studies has been a growing and maturing field, seeing a significant increase in the number of surveys targeting transiting exoplanets.
-Dedicated space-based transit surveys, such as \textit{Kepler Space Telescope} \citep{kepler}, and the more recent \textit{Transiting Exoplanet Survey Satellite} \citep[\textit{TESS},][]{TESS_paper} together with ground-based surveys such as the \textit{Next Generation Transit Survey} \citep[NGTS, ][]{NGTS}, have provided an ever-growing list of targets for study.
-These surveys have contributed significantly to the growing number of confirmed exoplanets: at the time of writing, there are over $4300$ confirmed exoplanets, with over $3000$ of these exhibiting observable transits\footnote{The Extrasolar Planet Encyclopedia: \url{http://exoplanet.eu/}}.
+Over the last decade, the study of exoplanetary atmospheres though transmission spectroscopy studies has been a growing and maturing field, seeing a significant increase in the number of surveys targeting transiting exoplanets.
+Dedicated space-based transit surveys, such as the \textit{Kepler Space Telescope} \citep{kepler}, and the more recent \textit{Transiting Exoplanet Survey Satellite} \citep[\textit{TESS},][]{TESS_paper} together with ground-based surveys such as the \textit{Next Generation Transit Survey} \citep[NGTS, ][]{NGTS}, have provided an ever-growing list of targets for study.
+These surveys have contributed significantly to the growing number of confirmed exoplanets: at the time of writing, there are over $5500$ confirmed exoplanets, with over $3900$ of these exhibiting observable transits\footnote{The Extrasolar Planet Encyclopedia: \url{http://exoplanet.eu/}}.
 Early surveys, such as the \textit{Wide Angle Search for Planets} \citep[WASP, ][]{WASP_survey}, were ground-based and therefore most of the exoplanets discovered in the early days of the field were bright enough to allow for ground-based follow-up studies.

-Many of these new targets can be observed with both ground- and space-based telescopes, and as such, the field of transmission spectroscopy is leaving the ``target-starved'' era and entering an ``asset-starved'' era.
+Many of the planets discovered by recent surveys such as TESS can be observed with both ground- and space-based telescopes, and as such, the field of transmission spectroscopy is leaving the ``target-starved'' era and entering an ``asset-starved'' era.
 The limiting factor to exoplanetary studies is now no longer the availability of viable targets, but instead the availability of ground-based facilities to conduct follow up.
 To adapt to this change, new tools and techniques need to be developed to best utilise available resources.